 The Atlantic Solo Flight

 Amelia Earhart wanted to cross the Atlantic by herself and did so on May 20, 1932, only five years after Charles Lindbergh.
 President Herbert Hoover awarded her with the gold medal from the National Geographic Society and Earhart turned into a heroic figure and role model for all women in Europe and the United States.
 Due to bad weather and technical problems it did not reach Paris, but had to make an emergency landing near Londonderry (Northern Ireland).
-For this flight, which also made her the first human to cross the Atlantic twice, President Herbert C. Hoover honoured her with the Gold Medal of the National Geographic Society.
+For this flight, which also made her the first human to cross the Atlantic twice, President Herbert C. Hoover honored her with the Gold Medal of the National Geographic Society.
 She was also the first woman to be awarded the Distinguished Flying Cross.
 In the following years, Earhart continued breaking several records like setting a new altitude record, flying solo from Honululu to Oakland, California on January 11, 1935 or flying solo from Mexico City to Newark the year after.

 A Last Trip

 Amelia Earhart, who set numerous records, an iconic figure of flight who demonstrated possibilities to women trying to achieve more than they thought they could ever do, began to plan her final and most risky flight: surrounding the entire world.
 Earhart and her navigator Fred Noonan departed from Miami and landed in New Guinea at the end of June, having 11,265 km completed.
 The next stop was the small ‘Howland Island‘ in the Pacific.
 This landing was quite challenging, because Noonan had to fight the inaccurate maps, but due to the help of the U.S. Coast Guards they eventually made it to the island safely.
 On July 2, the crew took off going though cloudy and stormy weathers.
 The U.S. coast guard ship Itasca tried to help them through the weathers but after some hours of communication with the helping ship, they lost contact and nothing was heard from Amelia Earhart ever again.
 Immediately, rescuing attempts and wide range searches were made, but the brave pilot and her navigator were not found.
 Shortly after their last radio message, a large search operation was initiated by the US government: 64 aircraft and eight warships were involved in the search, the largest in the history of aviation to date.
 Amelia Earhart has been declared missing, presumed dead.
-In 1938 a lighthouse was built on Howland Island in her honour, which was given the name Amelia Earhart Light.
+In 1938 a lighthouse was built on Howland Island in her honor, which was given the name Amelia Earhart Light.

 There are numerous theories about Earhart’s disappearing, since neither her body, nor the body of her navigator were found, not even the plane has ever been spotted.
 Specialists assume, that the plane went down in the Pacific Ocean and sunk due to her lack of fuel.
 But indeed there are hints that they landed on the uninhabited ‘Gardener Island’, where a woman’s shoe as well as an empty sextant box and a human skeleton were found.
 In the years 1998 and 2007, more items that were possible to have belonged to the crew were found, but this could never be proven.
 [3, 4]